Russia Will Help China Become Major Space Power

 A few days ago NPO Energomash, the key player of the Russian space industry, announced the decision to sell the People’s Republic of China the technology for the production of heavy rocket engines.

-So far, Russia refused to share the know-how with China.
+So far, Russia refused to share the expertise with China.
 Although this decision is yet to be approved by the government, everything points to a breakthrough.

 According to him, Russia and China are discussing development of liquid rocket engines on oxygen-kerosene, oxygen-hydrogen and oxygen-methane.